freaksdesign/PertScan/README.md

 This repository is a group project

-Need to have a VM to get started.
+Need to have a VM to get started.☑

 Also title is still in works.
 LOL

 Make sure to always comment on code.